roshnikutty/neighborFoods-react-front-end/README.md

 # Neighborfoods

 ## Purpose and vision
-Are you a busy professional who gets home late from work, a new parent, or a busy chaperoning after you get back from work?
+Are you a busy professional who gets home late from work, a new parent, or busy chaperoning kids to soccer after you get back from work?
 Or just interested in trying various cuisines, and getting to know your neighbors?

 You have reached the right place!
-You can now buy lunch or dinner plates from your neighbors and have a home-cooked meal experience every day of your busy week!
+You can now buy lunch or dinner plates from your neighbors and have a home-cooked meal experience every day of your busy week, delivered to your place by the seller!

 ## Solution
 You can just browse around for what your neighbors have to offer and make your selections by choosing the number of plates.